 If you are entering Sri Lanka from any country which has Yellow Fever or Cholera present, you will need to present proof of vaccination.

-Like typhoid, it's transmitted via contaminated food and water but also through poor hygiene practises.
-It's a condition which affects your liver, however most who are infected tend to recover without lasting liver damage.
+Like typhoid, it's transmitted via contaminated food and water but also through poor hygiene practices.
+It's a condition which affects your liver, however, most who are infected tend to recover without lasting liver damage.
 Avoid unpasteurized dairy, make sure hot food is cooked thoroughly, avoid ice cubes and icy drinks, ensure fruit and veg you eat is washed in safe, clean water or you can peel it yourself.
 Observing good hygiene also helps to prevent potential infection.